mathieugouin/3D_Printing/README.md

         * Home X
         * Home Y
         * Home Z
-    * Auto Build Mesh: will heat the bed and probe the NxN grid as specified in 'Mesh Points'.
-If the bed is already pre-heated, takes about 3 minutes for 9x9.
+    * Auto Build Mesh: _will heat the bed and probe the NxN grid as specified in 'Mesh Points'.
+If the bed is already pre-heated, takes about 3 minutes for 9x9._
     * Z Probe Wizard >
         * Auto Home
         * Move Z to Home
-        * Probe Z Offset (-2.93): Use this to make sure only a sheet of paper passes between the hot end and the bed.
+        * Probe Z Offset (-2.00): _Use this to make sure only a sheet of paper passes between the hot end and the bed._
     * Preheat PLA
     * Preheat ABS
     * Preheat PETG